microbit-foundation/microbit-v2-battery-voltage/README.md

 A C++ example project showing how to measure the BBC micro:bit V2 battery voltage.

+All the ADC channels are currently used for the Analogue pins and the on-board microphone, so for this project we hijack the ADC channel used for P0 and re-route it to the internal Vdd (voltage from the microcontroller power input).

 ## Building the project

 ### Dependencies